-• Soil imports will be taken from local quarry or borrow pit as close to the site as reasonably practical to avoid risk of foreign seeds and invasive species.
+- Soil imports will be taken from local quarry or borrow pit as close to the site as reasonably practical to avoid risk of foreign seeds and invasive species. - Soil imports from outside of the area will undergo checks to prevent accidental introduction of exotic species / pathogens.